Shopify & E-commerce

 With nearly 60% of virtual assistant owners using voice commands for purchases, voice commerce is becoming increasingly important:

-• Optimize product descriptions for voice search keywords
+• Optimise product descriptions for voice search keywords

 • Implement voice search on your mobile site

-• Dynamic product recommendations based on browsing behavior
+• Dynamic product recommendations based on browsing behaviour

 • Intelligent search results